-The Life Design Lab at Homewood, located on the third floor of Garland Hall and at http://studentaffairs.jhu.edu/careers/, offers practical advice on determining a career path, resume preparation, interviewing, appropriate dress, and on-campus recruiting by companies.
+The Life Design Lab at Homewood offers practical advice on determining a career path, resume preparation, interviewing, appropriate dress, and on-campus recruiting by companies.

 You can set up a Handshake account to receive information on the latest career recruiting events and surf their site for the other services offered.
-The Life Design Lab at Homewood also welcomes you to visit at available drop-in hours to discuss your questions and get help with your career planning decisions.
+The Life Design Lab also welcomes you to visit at available drop-in hours to discuss your questions and get help with your career planning decisions.